Starting Strength Phase 2 Workout Program

 • Goal: Continue building foundational barbell strength with sustainable deadlift frequency

 • Prerequisites: Comfortable with Squat, Bench Press, Overhead Press, and Deadlift form.
-Willing to learn the
+Willing to learn the Power Clean (or substitute Bent Over Row)

 • Diet: Best run on a caloric surplus — you need to eat to fuel recovery and growth.
 Works on maintenance calories but expect earlier stalls